siemiatj/simple-angular-app/README.md

 * http://jsonplaceholder.typicode.com
 * http://placehold.it

+After a while Redux was added as an experimental data layer.

 ## How ?

 Bootstrapped using [angular-modern-boilerplate](https://github.com/siemiatj/angular-modern-boilerplate)
 and with :

 * Angular
+* Redux
 * [Angular Material](https://material.angularjs.org/latest/)
 * Webpack
 * Babel